risingwavelabs/risingwave-docs-legacy/docs/manage/alter-streaming.md

   WHERE age >= 18;
 ```

 Later, it turns out that the legal definition for adulthood should be ≥16.
-Intuitively, one may attempt to simply modify the filter condition from `age ≥ 18` to `age ≥ 16`.
-However, this is not possible due to the nature of stream processing: records with age < 18 were already filtered out.
+Intuitively, one may attempt to simply modify the filter condition from `age >= 18` to `age >= 16`.
+However, this is not possible due to the nature of stream processing: records with age between 16 and 18 were already filtered out.
 Consequently, the only way to refill the missing data is to recompute the entire stream from scratch.

 Therefore, as a best practice, it is recommended to persistently store the source data in a long-term storage, e.g, [a RisingWave Table](https://docs.risingwave.com/docs/current/sql-create-table/).
 This enables recomputing the materialized view when altering logic is necessary.

-## Table

-Similar to traditional databases, RisingWave offers [dynamic table schema change](https://docs.risingwave.com/docs/current/sql-alter-table/).
-Unlike sinks, tables essentially involve no transformation logic or intermediate states.
-Users can add or drop columns, while the schema change will not directly affect materialized views atop the table.

 ## Future Roadmap